TestSimOrg/IELTS-simulator/backend/models/readme.md

 -   go to controllers folder
 -   go to lMatching file
--   look at the createQuestion to see what is being extracted from req.body (const {listeningMatching} in this case)
+-   look at the createQuestion to see what is being extracted from req.body (const {matching} in this case)
--   go to postman or insomnia and create a object with prop listeningMatching and put the json below the images inside that prop as shown in eg:
+-   go to postman or insomnia and create a object with property matching and put the json below the images inside that prop as shown in eg:

 ```
 {
-    "listeningMatching" : {
+    "matching" : {
 	    "startQuestionNum": 21,
 	    "endQuestionNum": 25,
-        "standAlone": true,
+	    "standAlone": false,
 	    "numOfWords": 1,
 	    "numOfNum": 0,
 	    "questionHeader": "Write the correct letter, A, B or C next to question 21-25.\nYou may choose any letter more than once.",
-        "questionOptionRepeatable": true,
+	    "questionOptionRepeatable": false,
 	    "questionStatement": "What does Jack tell his tutor about each of the following course option?",
 	    "questionOptions": [
 	    	"A He'll definitely do it.",
 	    	"B He may or may not do it.",
 	    	"C He won't do it."
 	    ],
 	    "numStatements": [
 	    	"21 Media Studies _BLANK_",
 	    	"22 Women and Power _BLANK_",
 	    	"23 Culture and Society _BLANK_",
 	    	"24 Identify and Popular Culture _BLANK_",
 	    	"25 Introduction to Culture Theory _BLANK_"
 	    ],
         "answer": [
             {
     	        "number": 21,
     	        "ansType": "L",
     	        "ans": "C"
             },
             {
             	"number": 22,
             	"ansType": "L",
             	"ans": "A"
             },
             {
             	"number": 23,
             	"ansType": "L",
             	"ans": "B"
             },
             {
             	"number": 24,
             	"ansType": "L",
             	"ans": "B"
             },
             {
             	"number": 25,
             	"ansType": "L",
             	"ans": "C"
             }
         ]
     }
 }

 ```